BryceCanyonCounty/bcc-job-alerts/README.md

 1. Download this repo/codebase
 2. Extract and place `bcc-alerts` into your `resources` folder
 3. Add `ensure bcc-alerts` to your `server.cfg` file
+4. Make sure dependencies are installed/updated and ensured before this script
-4. Restart your server (unless you have nightly restarts)
+5. Restart your server (unless you have nightly restarts)

 ## How-to-use